Updated: Jan. 13, 2021

-Does my insurance cover Coronavirus testing and treatment?
+Does my insurance cover COVID-19 testing, treatment, and vaccine?

 Wellfleet will cover the following COVID-19 tests: